The 8 Best Dog Treats Australia: Tested & Evaluated 2023

 All of this is gently air-dried and packed in the form of small bites which are perfect for training.
 If your dog is on the smaller side, you might still want to be mindful about how many treats you feed per day.
 These are quite nutritious, so you don’t want to make your dog overweight.

 The Love Em Beef Liver Treats are as simple as possible - and that’s a good thing.
 They are made of air-dried beef liver.
 That’s it.
 There are no other ingredients.
 No fillers, no colours, no preservatives.
-And dogs seem to love these liver bits too.
+And my dog, as well as the dogs of our panel of independent experts, seemed to love these liver bites too.

 Absolute Holistic is another line of premium dog food that also includes treats.
 The air-dried treats from this line are real goodies that every dog and pet parent will love.

 These rewards come conveniently chopped up into small individual pieces which makes them perfect to use as training rewards.
 Of course, this is not that unique.
 You can find plenty of dog training treats on the market, but these are also made only of top-quality ingredients.
-They don’t include any artificial flavourings or colours - and they don’t need to.
+Like Love Em, they don’t include any artificial flavourings or colours - and they don’t need to.
 Pretty much every dog will love these treats simply because they are made only of good things.

-And even if your canine companion is really picky, there will probably be something for them in the Absolute Holistic Air Dried Dog Treats Line.
+And even if your canine companion is really picky (like one of my puppers!), there will probably be something for them in the Absolute Holistic Air Dried Dog Treats Line.
 The line includes a variety of flavours and mixes.
 The options include:

 - Grand Prairie (hoki & chicken)